apache/cloudstack-docs-admin/source/networking2.rst

    monitor the SNMP-based counter, ensure that the SNMP agent is installed in the template used for creating the AutoScale VMs, and the SNMP operations work with the configured SNMP community and port by using standard SNMP managers.
-For example, see `Section 15.16.2, “Configuring SNMP Community String on a RHEL Server” <#configure-snmp-rhel>`__ to configure SNMP on a RHEL machine.
+For example, see `"Configuring SNMP Community String on a RHEL Server" <#configuring-snmp-community-string-on-a-rhel-server>`_ to configure SNMP on a RHEL machine.

 -

    Ensure that the endpointe.url parameter present in the Global Settings is set to the Management Server API URL.
-For example, http://10.102.102.22:8080/client/api.
-In a multi-node Management Server deployment, use the virtual IP address configured in the load balancer for the management server’s cluster.
+For example, ``http://10.102.102.22:8080/client/api``.
+In a multi-node Management Server deployment, use the virtual IP address configured in the load balancer for the management server's cluster.
 Additionally, ensure that the NetScaler device has access to this IP address to provide AutoScale support.

    If you update the endpointe.url, disable the AutoScale functionality of the load balancer rules in the system, then enable them back to reflect the changes.
-For more information see `Updating an AutoScale Configuration <#update-autoscale>`__
+For more information see :ref:`update-autoscale`.

 -